 Myopia in children is more common than it has ever been.
 One of the reasons may be the amount of time spent reading computer screens and studying books.
 Thankfully, new research and technology have given us new ways to deal with this problem.

 The very root of myopia may be able to be controlled, slowing the progression.
-Control comes in two parts:
+Controlling progression can be achieved by managing how images focus on different parts of the retina.

 We would love to meet you in person.
 Drop by our office and say hello.
 We're located on Cope Lane and Stonebridge Boulevard.